-The Giving Back Programme will support our clients, healthcare professionals and the wider healthcare society.
-Every month throughout 2022, we will make a donation to benefit a healthcare charity or organisation.
+The Giving Back Programme will support our clients, healthcare professionals and the wider healthcare society by making donations to benefit healthcare charities and organisations.

 Who are we supporting?

 Providing care in exceptional circumstances, supporting final wishes, or funding bespoke equipment

 Supporting our healthcare professionals by funding courses to further develop their skills and enhance the care they provide